sjhoeksma/restoff/README.md

 * Click on livereload icon in chrome browser: small circle in center should become solid.
 * Is more than one instance of gulp running?

+### Hide HTTP Network Messages During Testing
+* In chrome, right mouse click and inspect.
+* From the console tab, click on filter (icon next to Top)
+* Check "Hide network messages"

 [rest-best-practices]: https://codeplanet.io/principles-good-restful-api-design/
 [jsonplaceholder-link]: http://jsonplaceholder.typicode.com/